hyperledgendary/contract-as-a-service/README.md

 ## IBP Configuration

 We need to create the Peers/Orderers and CAs etc. As IBP Playbooks are concerned this is very standard, so I won't go into detail of how this works.
 It's using the same playbooks as in the Ansible Tutorial, but with a configuration to create 2 peers for the ogranization.
+Organization 1 is 'DigiBank' and organization 2 is 'MagentoCorp' - this is following the Commercial Paper tutorial

 ```bash
 just network